 Frequently clean surfaces and work areas.
 Chairs, tables, work spaces and counters are disinfected between procedures to protect both the health of the client and the artist.

 Cross-contamination (spreading bacteria and viruses from one surface to another) can occur if surfaces are not disinfected frequently and between clients.
 Any disinfectant that claims to be able to eliminate the tuberculosis germ can also kill HIV, hepatitis B and hepatitis C viruses.
-We always use a commercial disinfectant (following the manufacturer’s directions for that product) and we will also make use of 70% alcohol in certain situations as well.
+We always use a commercial disinfectant (following the manufacturer’s directions for that product) and we will also make use of a minimum 70% alcohol in certain situations as well.